xv/pixelbox/README.md

         xmlns:pb="clr-namespace:PixelBox;assembly=PixelBox">
     <Grid>
         <!-- The control size of Loupe is automatically determiend via its
-             GridSize, PixelSize, and ShowGrid properties.
-The control size should not be set manually. -->
+             GridSize, PixelSize properties.
+The control size should not be set manually! -->
         <pb:Loupe HorizontalAlignment="Left" VerticalAlignment="Top"
             GridSize="15"
             PixelSize="10"